JACKPOT71/THE-S.U.C.K.-PROTOCOL/README.md

 1. Right-click `The_SUCK_Protocol.ps1`
 2. Go to `Properties`
 3. Check the `Unblock` box at the bottom.
+4. Still not working?
+Copy the script to c:/
+2. Type in admin powershell: cd c:/
+3. After that type: ./THE_S.U.C.K.PROTOCOL.ps1

 This protocol is a gift to our community.
 Use it to gain the edge you deserve.